-PENSION PLAN
+9. PENSION PLAN

-All eligible employees are members of the defined benefit, Staff of the NPF Pension Plan ('the Plan').
-SISIP's share of contributions to the Plan were \$399 (2019 - \$620) and are included in the applicable expense category on the statement of operations and changes in surplus.
+All eligible employees are members of the defined benefit, Canadian Forces Non-Public Funds Employees Pension Plan ('the Plan').
+SISIP's share of contributions to the Plan were \$481 (2020 - \$399) and are included in the applicable expense category on the statement of operations and changes in surplus.

-Actuarial valuations prepared as at December 31, 2019, on a going concern basis as well as on a solvency basis, indicated the following information about the Plan:
+Actuarial valuations prepared as at December 31, 2020, on a going concern basis as well as on a solvency basis, indicated the following information about the Plan: